The Importance Of Peer Feedback At Workplace

 Self-evaluation And Development

 Asking your peers for feedback regularly helps you understand your areas of development.
 With peer feedback, you can also communicate your suggestions and ideas effectively.
-It gives an opportunity for everyone on the team to self-evaluate and develop themselves because they receive feedback from various sources.
+It allows everyone on the team to self-evaluate and develop themselves because they receive feedback from various sources.

 Also Read: Everything you need to know about 360 feedback